 The Rypple Effect

-We’ve done a lot here at MUO over the years on employee monitoring, such as Employee Monitor software to track employee computer use, or HR employee systems to track timesheets and other employee data.
+We’ve done a lot here at MUO over the years on employee monitoring, such as tracking employee computer use or HR employee systems to track timesheets and other employee data.
 Rypple covers another aspect of employee management – performance reviews.
 It is a nice feedback system, because it turns the review process back around into an approach focused on positive reinforcement.
 It is a performance summary, not a critique or a review.
 It is recognition and coaching, not a list of flaws and failures.
 That is what the employee performance process should really be all about – recognizing what people do right, and helping them to perform even better moving forward.

 Rypple offers a basic free plan that lets you handle up to 50 users, making it a perfect free solution for small businesses.
 Keep in mind that the basic plan provides recognition, the social newsfeed and badges, but it doesn’t include some of the advanced API access or advanced feedback features that the paid plans do.
 However, if you like Rypple, I’d suggest trying out the plans – they’re pretty cheap.